 25 years after the original exhibition, FAC restages the ground-breaking show Bush Women: Fresh Art from Remote WA.
-Bush Women was the first exhibition to focus on the practices of key Aboriginal artists in the Kimberley and Western Desert.
-The exhibition presented paintings by Paji Honeychild Yankkarr, Daisy Andrews, Queenie McKenzie, Kanytjuri Bates, Tjingapa Davies and Mary McLean.
+Bush Women was the first exhibition to combine key Aboriginal artists from WA’s Kimberley region and the Ngaanyatjarra Lands of the Western Desert.
+The exhibition presented paintings by Paji Honeychild Yankkarr, Daisy Andrews, Queenie McKenzie (Gara-Gara), Tjapartji Kanytjuri Bates, Tjingapa Davies and Pantjiti Mary McLean.

 25 years on, their work is held in public and private collections across the country and is appreciated as a testament to the strength and diversity of Aboriginal women’s artistic practice in WA.
 Bush Women reassembles the original paintings from around Australia to restage this extraordinary exhibition.

 Bush Women is curated by FAC’s Erin Coates and the exhibition’s original curator John Kean.